 If you are using an online format to share evidence (e.g. speechdrop or an email chain), please include me in the loop.
 If you are using a flashdrive, I don't need to see it.

-I don't expect teams to have analytics on the speech document.
+I don't expect teams to have analytics on the speech document (but if you are asked by your opponent for equity or accessibility reasons to have them there, please do so).
 I do expect teams to have every card, in order, on the speech document.
 If you need to add an additional card (because you've been doing speed drills), that's fine - just do it at the end of the speech.

 If you let me know that your wiki is up to date including this round (both aff and neg) and send me the link, I'll also bump speaker points by .2.